Natural Reweighted Wake-Sleep: Introduction

 \section{Introduction}

-Deep generative models have been successfully employed in unsupervised learning to model complex and high dimensional distributions thanks to their ability to extract higher-order representations of the data and thus they generalize better~\cite{hinton2006fast,MAL-006}.
+Deep generative models have been successfully employed in unsupervised learning to model complex and high dimensional distributions thanks to their ability to extract higher-order representations of the data and thus generalize better~\cite{hinton2006fast,MAL-006}.
 An approach which proved to be successful and thus common to several models is based on the use of two separate networks: the recognition network, i.e., the encoder, which provides a compressed latent representation for the input data, and the generative network, i.e., the decoder, able to reconstruct the observation in output.
-AutoEncoders (AEs)~\cite{goodfellow2016deep} are a classical example of this paradigm, where both the encoder and the decoder are deterministic feed-forward networks.
-Variational AutoEncoders (VAEs)~\cite{kingma2013vae,rezende2014stochastic} introduce an approximate posterior distribution over the latent variables which are then sampled, thus being modelled as stochastic networks.
-Helmholtz Machines (HM)~\cite{dayan1995helmholtz} consist of a recognition and a generative network both modelled as a Sigmoid Belief Network (SBN)~\cite{neal1992connectionist}, and differently from standard VAEs, are characterized by discrete hidden variables.
+AutoEncoders (AEs)~\cite{goodfellow2016deep} are a classical example of this paradigm, where both the encoder and the decoder are commonly implemented as deterministic feed-forward networks.
+Variational AutoEncoders (VAEs)~\cite{kingma2013vae,rezende2014stochastic} introduce an approximate posterior distribution over the latent variables which are then sampled, thus resulting in stochastic networks.
+In addition, Helmholtz Machines (HMs)~\cite{dayan1995helmholtz} consist of a recognition and a generative network both modelled as Sigmoid Belief Network (SBNs)~\cite{neal1992connectionist}, characterized by discrete hidden variables, differently from standard VAEs which commonly adopt continuous Gaussian variables only in the bottleneck layer.